 Corporal Vella managed my St Patrick’s Medical Centre and I recall going with him to see his family – all his ten children had flu!
 We did what amounted to a ward round at his house.
 Vella provided the child’s name, age and temperature.
 I checked them over and provided soluble aspirins!
 They all did well but there was great anxiety about the outbreak generally and as mentioned their were 11 deaths.
 We families medical officers were certainly stretched visiting all those affected but only a minority of patients with complications such as pneumonia were admitted to hospital.

 The homes we visited varied from a small crowded apartment down a narrow street in Valetta, to small houses in the various villages, to a spacious villas occupied by more senior members of the military forces.

-The Catholic Church was a major influence in the island
+The Catholic Church – a major influence on the island

 For example there was a huge church in Mosta, a town of some 20,000, in the centre of the island.
 It is said to have the fourth largest unsupported dome in the world.
 In 1942 a German bomb pierced the dome and fell into the church but failed to explode – an event regarded as a miracle by the Maltese.

-Various exercises with the Marine Commandos and Army
+Various exercises with the army and Marine Commandos

 The following morning we were taken to the airport and boarded a rather “mature” looking Viking aircraft with a number of other military and civilian service personnel.
 As the 40 Commando were based in Malta but deployed in Cyprus there was a regular shuttle service between the the two countries.
 The only excitement was a stop at Tripoli when the aircraft clipped the tops of some palm trees at the end of the runway during takeoff but carried on regardless!
 So after this trip it was back to routine.